Coolie09/Page-Blocker/README.md

 It is important, that the user, that the page is blocked for, dosn't know tampermonkey!
 That's why it is good to release it from the Chrome-bar! <br>

 ## What does this script do?
 This script blocks any page you want, that needs a bit more security.
 Therefore, the passwort is crypted and is going to change itself with the time (coming soon!).
-Also it is possible to block pages with the URL.
+Also it is possible to block page and its subpages (e.g. www.google.de and www.google.de/search?q=test) with the URL.
 This can be put in the information-array.
 ```
 let information = {
     [...]